faridfarahmand/SSU/Lora/CubeCell/ArduinoProject/readme.md

 ![image](https://github.com/user-attachments/assets/9e59385d-c442-4702-8a01-90acf545bbfb)

 7. Click on one of teh received data lines.
 You will see teh details of each packet.
-Note the information such as uplink data, SNR, locatin, RSSI, time stamp, received time, etc.
+Note the information such as uplink data, SNR, location, RSSI, time stamp, received time, etc.

    ![image](https://github.com/user-attachments/assets/3bee3f2c-fb17-4089-acd3-51cabdbc2206)